dscho/xkcd/content/comics/2025-6-11-good-science.md

   If you think curiosity without rigor is bad, you should see rigor without curiosity.
 img: https://imgs.xkcd.com/comics/good_science_2x.png
 ---
-{{incomplete transcript|Don't remove this notice too soon.}}

-[Miss Lenhart is standing in front of a whiteboard with some scribbles on it.]
+[Miss Lenhart is standing in front of a whiteboard with some scribbles on it.
+She is looking away from it.]

 Miss Lenhart: I'm supposed to give you the tools to do good science.

-[Miss Lenhart is now standing in front of Jill and Cueball, who are seated at classroom desks.]
+[Miss Lenhart is now seen standing in front of Jill and Cueball, who are seated at classroom desks.
+She is shrugging and has her arms up and looking away from board.]

 Miss Lenhart: But what ***are*** those tools?